muhammad-abdul-rehman1/homestay/README.md

 - **Host Dashboard**: Manage listings and view incoming bookings.
 - **Reviews & Ratings**: Leave feedback on stays.

+## User Roles
+HomeStay supports three types of users:

+1. **Admin/Superuser**
+   - Access to admin dashboard at `/admin-panel/`
+   - Manage all users, listings, bookings, and payments
+   - Approve or reject property listings
+   - View platform statistics and revenue

+2. **Host**
+   - Create and manage property listings
+   - Set availability and pricing
+   - View incoming bookings
+   - Users can become hosts by creating a listing

+3. **Guest**
+   - Browse and search properties
+   - Make bookings and payments
+   - Leave reviews
+   - Default role for new signups

 ## Prerequisites
 - Python 3.8+
 - pip (Python package manager)